How did the rose ever open its heart

 Turkish Delight Tea: Yummy and heart warming.
 1 part Rose to 2 parts Orange peel.

-Cup o’ love: 1 part Rose to 1/2 part each Cardamon and Cacao powder, sweetened with honey or agave.
+Cup o’ love: 1 part Rose to 1/2 part each Cardamon and Cacao powder, sweetened with honey.

 Time for Tea

 Rose is also wonderful as an infused honey, especially made with fresh petals as you don’t have to strain them out and can just eat the whole thing as it is.
 This also makes a lovely soothing remedy for sore throats.
 Kiva Rose recommends a diluted Rose infused vinegar for treating sunburn as it’s cooling, soothing and astringent.
 I also love rose infused vinegar in a simple salad dressing as it transforms a few veggies into something decadent and delicious.
 Debs did a lovely post on making rose infused vinegar which you can read here.

 I think Rose is of particular benefit to us in the West at this time because so many people feel alienated, lonely, rushed and lacking in direction.
 In our society, where acquisition is seen as the bench mark for a successful life, the benefits of learning to stop, open our hearts and see the divine in all things are immeasurable.